History (HIST)

 HIST 344 Modern Germany (4 Credits)

 This course examines the history of Germany in the modern era by asking the fundamental questions: “Who is German?” and “What is Germany?”
 These questions, and the changing answers over time, will help us understand not only “Germany” but also more broadly common experiences of modernization.
-Our study begins with an overview of “Germany” in the 18th and 19th centuries and proceeds to in-depth readings on the German Empire, the Weimar Republic, the Third Reich, and the post-1945 Germanies.
-The course materials and our discussions will illuminate the diversity of experiences in German history by examining issues of political allegiance, ideology, social class, gender, religious confession, and regional identities.
+Our study begins with an overview of “Germany” in the 18th and 19th centuries and proceeds to in-depth readings on the German Empire, the Weimar Republic, the Third Reich, the post-1945 divided Germanies, and the reunified Berlin Republic.
+The course includes consideration of current events in historical context.
+The course materials and our discussions will illuminate the diversity of experiences in German history by examining issues of political allegiance, ideology, social class, race and ethnicity, gender, religious confession, and regional identities.
 The course emphasizes intensive reading and discussion of historical literature.
 This course is suitable for students of any major, including those who have not taken a previous history course.

 Prerequisites: Before taking a Cultural and Social Difference: Systems Courses (CS) you first must complete the following Integrations requirements; Learning Foundations (LF), Theological Encounter (TE), and Cultural and Social Difference: identity (CI).